exist2021/tft/content/pages/Monster Writer - Blazingly Fast Minimalist Writing Tool.md

 This excellent article by [bicycle of the mind](https://bicycleforyourmind.com/monsterwriter_for_academic_work) points out that academics have many other options.
 I feel that this tool could be very well-suited for bloggers and newsletter writers.
 I wrote a newsletter, exported it in MD form, and copy-pasted the same in [convertkit]([https://convertkit.com](https://convertkit.com/)).
 It also offers native Ghost integrations.
 If you are on the popular Ghost platform, you can publish directly from Monster writer.

-## Some other notable features mentioned above
+## Besides the features mentioned above like the following

 1. Export options to Ghost, HTML, MD, Latex and PDF.
 2. Minimalist without distractions.